jacobrphillips/Azure-VM-Honeypot/README.md

 1. Log in to the Azure portal.
    - I would recommend bookmarking the url for the Azure portal with the browser of your choice for ease of accessibility.

-2. Navigate to the Virtual Machines service.
+2. Navigate to the Create a resource service.
+3. Under "Virtual Machine" click on "Create" to begin the VM creation process.

   ![Azure Portal](Create-VM.png)

-3. Click on "Create" to begin the VM creation process.
-5. Select an appropriate operating system image (e.g., Windows or Linux).
+4. Select an appropriate operating system image (e.g., Windows or Linux).
-6. Configure the VM settings, including size, networking, and authentication.
+5. Configure the VM settings, including size, networking, and authentication.
-7. Ensure to enable Remote Desktop Protocol (RDP) or Secure Shell (SSH) access for management purposes.
+6. Ensure to enable Remote Desktop Protocol (RDP) or Secure Shell (SSH) access for management purposes.
-8. Optionally, customize the VM with additional software or configurations to introduce specific vulnerabilities.
+7. Optionally, customize the VM with additional software or configurations to introduce specific vulnerabilities.

 ### Step 2: Harden Security (Optional)